Incorporate these tips into your plan for a better volunteer engagement strategy

 Keep the lines of communication open with your volunteers.
 Take advantage of all the types of media available for engaging those who donate their time.
 For example, always remember to email or text the information about new volunteer opportunities.
 (Learn how VolunteerHub can help you keep volunteers in the loop.)

 On the flip side, ensure that you are also sharing your organization’s successes with volunteers.
 This is where storytelling comes into play once again.
 Tweet, post, send out newsletters, and be specific.
 Let your volunteers see how their hard work has translated into an impact in your community.
 The more vivid, the better.
 Give stats on the number of individuals helped, talk about the amount of volunteer hours donated to the project, and make it come to life with pictures and/or video.

 Don’t forget to say “thank you.”
 Let volunteers know how much you appreciate their work each time they volunteer.
 And, although verbal encouragement is always welcomed, be sure to make a formal effort to recognize volunteers as well.
 Plan a party to say thanks or give small gifts on volunteer anniversaries.
 Communicate how much volunteers mean to you, and it will increase the likelihood of them coming back.

 Engage More Volunteers

 It’s important to maximize the time and effort that staff expends on new volunteers.
-By taking the time to incorporate engagement strategies, you’ll be pleased with your retention numbers and build deep, lasting relationships with your volunteers.
+By taking the time to incorporate these tips into your volunteer engagement strategy, you’ll be pleased with your retention numbers and build deep, lasting relationships with your volunteers.
 These individuals often go on to become donors, and many times they recruit their friends to help out as well.
 Far from being haphazard or an afterthought, engagement should be viewed as a cornerstone in your volunteer program.
 It’s an investment that will continue to reap rewards.